Greenback falls on Taipei forex as regional strength grows

-A rising yuan in particular served as a strong indication for traders to dump their U.S. dollars after the People's Bank of China (PBOC) raised the reference rate for the yuan in exchange for the greenback by 55 basis points, they said.
+A rising Chinese yuan also served as an indication to traders to buy into the Taiwan dollar after the People's Bank of China raised the yuan's reference rate against the U.S. currency, the dealers said.